bromite/bromitewebview/README.md

 ## Credits

-Bromite itself is created by and copyright of the developers of the [Bromite project](https://github.com/bromite/bromite) (of which I'm currently unassociated with).
+Bromite itself is created by and copyright of the developers of the [Bromite project](https://github.com/bromite/bromite).

 Thanks to @alexiacortez (me) for the module